Schedule K-1 (Form 1065): The Complete Resource Guide for Partners & Tax Professionals

 • Passive activity rules: Limited partners and certain LLC members must apply passive activity loss rules to income and losses reported on their K-1.

-Key Sections of Schedule K-1 (Form 1065) Explained
+Line-by-Line Instructions for Schedule K-1 (Form 1065)

 Part I – Information About the Partnership